thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 <br>

-We are going to fully shutdown Po1 bundle on SW2.
+Fully shutdown Po1 bundle on SW2.
 We are essentially splitting the core into two isolated brains.

 - Expected Behavior:
 <br>SW1 stays HSRP Active
 <br>SW2 loses communication with SW1, so it decides to become HSRP Active as well, because it assumes SW1 is down.

-*this scenario does not go according to plan...*

-## From hosts connected to SW2:

-- Default gateway = SW1 (HSRP Active)
+Default gateway = SW1 (HSRP Active)
-<br>BUT no path to SW1 anymore ❌
+<br>BUT no path to SW1 anymore
 <br>= BLACKHOLE

-Blackhole = "A networking black hole is a location in a network where incoming or outgoing data packets are silently discarded (dropped) without notifying the source, making the data vanish.
-It acts as a "cyber void," causing connectivity failures, often caused by misconfigured routes, faulty hardware, or intentional "null routing" to mitigate DDoS attacks."

-*we don't accomplsh a blackhole...*

 ## Action on SW2:
 ```